elastic/elasticsearch/CONTRIBUTING.md

 **Repository:** [https://github.com/elastic/elasticsearch](https://github.com/elastic/elasticsearch)

 Make sure you have [Gradle](http://gradle.org) installed, as Elasticsearch uses it as its build system.
 Integration with IntelliJ and Eclipse should work out of the box.
 Eclipse users can automatically configure their IDE: `File > Import -> Gradle -> Gradle project`.
-When the `Import Options` dialog is presented, add `-Declipse` to the JVM Options box.
 Additionally you will want to ensure that Eclipse is using 2048m of heap by modifying `eclipse.ini` accordingly to avoid GC overhead errors.

 Please follow these formatting guidelines: